MicahChalmer/ai-transaction-categorizer-excel/README.md

-# Tiller AI for Excel
+# AI Autocategorizer for Excel

 An Excel add-in that helps categorize financial transactions using AI (OpenAI or Google Gemini).